Skip to content

 The Library avoids creating unnecessary records and retaining records longer than needed for Library business purposes.

-To receive a Library card, Library users are required to provide identifying information such as name, birth date, photo identification, and mailing address.
+To receive a Library card, Library users are required to provide identifying information such as name, birth date, photo identification, and address.
 The identifying information is retained as long as the Library user continues to use the Library card.
-In most cases, the information will be in the database for a maximum of three years after the Library card expires, at which time the record is deleted.
+In most cases, the information will be in the database for a maximum of three years after the patron ceases use of the Library card, at which time the record is deleted.

-Ninety days after an item is returned, the Library System removes the information regarding the last patron to check it out which deletes the patron from the item history log.
+90 days after an item is returned, the Library System removes the information regarding the last patron to check it out which deletes the patron from the item history log.
+Any given item’s history log is not accessible by anyone but Library or System staff, and the information on an item’s history log is only used for internal purposes.
 If the item had associated fines, the fine transactions are saved.

 The Library may also gather information necessary to provide a requested service to a Library user including, but not limited, to the following examples:

-• Records of electronic access information such as the Library card or guest pass number used to log onto Library public computers or search a Library database
+• Electronic access information such as the Library card or guest pass number used to log onto Library public computers or search a Library database

-• Records needed to sign up for or participate in Library classes and programs
+• Registrations of or participation in Library classes and programs

-• Records for receiving emails and/or text messages about Library services and programs
+• Emails and/or text messages about Library services and programs

-• Records for registration and services related to home delivery
+• Registration and services related to home delivery

 Public Computer Use and the Library’s Automation Systems